-Coal Ben is our campus' pub-like eatery, connected to a beautiful outdoor patio.
+The Pub is our campus' pub-like eatery, connected to a beautiful outdoor patio.
 On the other side, you have open seating which is perfect for watching the big game or joining one of our many special events.
 Residents can use Meal Plan Dining\$ towards purchases.
-Open 7 days a week during designated times while academic classes are in session.
-Hours are subject to change.

-• #Coffee - Located on 2nd floor of Goodwin Hall
+#Coffee - Located on 2nd floor of Goodwin Hall

 #Coffee proudly serves Starbucks Coffee and offers an assorted variety of fresh pastries, bottled beverages, snacks and a variety of grab n' go entrees.
 Residents can use Meal Plan Dining\$ towards purchases.
-Open Monday-Friday from 7:00 a.m.-5:00 p.m while academic classes are in session.
-Hours are subject to change.